-The following officials/administrative personnel were invited to an exit conference to discuss the results of this report: Administrator of the County Commission: Melvin Vines; Chief Financial Officer of the County Commission: William Lamb; Commission Chairman: Hardy McCollum; and County Commissioners: Stan Acker, Reginald Murray, Bobby Miller, Jerry Tingle, Gary Youngblood, and Don Wallace.
-The following individuals attended the exit conference, held at the offices of the County Commission: Melvin Vines, Administrator; William Lamb, Chief Financial Officer; Commission Chairman: Hardy McCollum; and County Commissioners: Stan Acker, Reginald Murray, Bobby Miller, Jerry Tingle, Gary Youngblood, and Don Wallace.
-The following individuals attended the exit conference, held at the offices of the County Commission: Melvin Vines, Administrator; William Lamb, Chief Financial Officer; Commission Chairman: Hardy McCollum; and County Commissioners: Stan Acker, Reginald Murray, Bobby Miller and Jerry Tingle.
-Also in attendance were representatives of the Department of Examiners of Public Accounts: Shelley Patrenos, Audit Manager, Laura Madison, Examiner, and Josh Taylor, Examiner.
+The following officials/administrative personnel were invited to an exit conference to discuss the results of this report: Administrator of the County Commission: Melvin Vines; Chief Financial Officer of the County Commission: William Lamb; Commission Chairman: W. Hardy McCollum; and County Commissioners: Stan Acker, Reginald Murray, Bobby Miller, and Jerry Tingle.
+The following individuals attended the exit conference, held at the offices of the County Commission: Melvin Vines, Administrator; William Lamb, Chief Financial Officer; Commission Chairman: W. Hardy McCollum; and County Commissioners: Stan Acker, and Jerry Tingle.
+Also in attendance were representatives of the Department of Examiners of Public Accounts: Shelley Patrenos, Audit Manager and Laura Madison, Examiner.